athrael-soju/Titanium/README.md

   - Video to Text (VTT) - For use in RAG based applications. 🚧
   - Text to Video (TTV) - As per latest reveal from OpenAI's latest Diffusion Model, called [Sora](https://openai.com/sora).🚧

+Planned additions
+- Support for additional models, such as claude-3.🚧

 And the obligatory:

 - Bug fixes and performance improvements.🐛